-What Can a Handyman Do in Prairie du Chien, Wisconsin?
+What Can a Handyman Do Without a License in Prairie du Chien, Wisconsin?

 In Wisconsin, there is no single statewide “general contractor license” for typical handyman/remodeling work, but many construction activities are regulated through state trade credentials (electrical, plumbing, HVAC/refrigeration, etc.) and local building permits/inspections.
 Handymen can generally do non-trade, non-structural maintenance/repair work without a state contractor license, but jobs involving state-regulated trades (especially electrical and plumbing) must be performed by properly credentialed individuals/contractors and often require permits through the local building department.
 Prairie du Chien (Crawford County) may require a local business license/permit or zoning approval depending on how/where you operate.